Guide Dogs' Trustees

 The information below will tell you more about the Chairman and the Board of Trustees.
 For further details, please contact the Association Secretary by phone on 0118 983 8252, by post to the Central Office address or by email: firstname.lastname@example.org.

 Jamie Hambro - Chairman

-Jamie Hambro joined the Guide Dogs board in 2015.
+Jamie Hambro was appointed to the Board of Trustees in 2015.

 Jamie is Chairman of James Hambro & Partners.
 He was an Executive Director of Hambros Bank, co-founder of the original J O Hambro Group and Managing Director of J O Hambro Magan before going on to found J O Hambro Capital Management.
 He was Chairman of Hansteen Holdings and a Director of Primary Health Properties plc and is Chairman of Wiltons Holdings Ltd.

 Jamie was previously a Trustee and Chairman to the Henry Smith Charity, a large grant-making body for almost 25 years.

 David Anderson was appointed to the Board of Trustees in 2010.